OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-11.md

 ## 2 Chronicles 11:20

-After her he took Maacah the daughter of Absalom, and she bore him Abijah, Attai, Ziza, and Shelomith.
+After her, he married Maacah, the daughter of Absalom, and she bore him Abijah, Attai, Ziza, and Shelomith.

 ---

 ## 2 Chronicles 11:21

-Rehoboam loved Maacah the daughter of Absalom more than all his other wives and concubines, for he had taken eighteen wives and sixty concubines, and fathered twenty-eight sons and sixty daughters.
+Rehoboam cherished Maacah, the daughter of Absalom, more than all his other wives and concubines.
+He had taken eighteen wives and sixty concubines, and fathered twenty-eight sons and sixty daughters.

 ---

 ## 2 Chronicles 11:22

-Rehoboam appointed Abijah the son of Maacah as head and leader among his brothers, for he intended to make him king.
+Rehoboam designated Abijah, the son of Maacah, as the chief and leader among his brothers, intending to make him king.

 ---

 ## 2 Chronicles 11:23

 He acted wisely and distributed some of his sons to all the regions of Judah and Benjamin, to all the fortified cities.
-And he gave them abundant provisions and sought many wives for them.
+And he provided them with abundant provisions and sought many wives for them.